aaronpkelly/aaronpkelly.github.io/posts/toolsIUse.md

 ## audio

-- cvlc: command-line version of vlc, the curses view is great: `cvlc -I curses [FILE/URI]`
 - mpg123 - quick and dirty mp3 player
-- mplayer
 - ogg123 - quick and dirty ogg player
+- mplayer (see note below): quick and dirty general player (FLAC support!)
+- cvlc: command-line version of vlc, the curses view is great: `cvlc -I curses [FILE/URI]`

 - ? cmus
 - ? moc

-## video

-- ? asciicinema

 ### mplayer
 Use in conjunction with youtube-dl to play movies in the console: